mfem/web/src/autodiff.md

 # Example of AD differentiated function using functors

 The following vector function, defined as a functor, has zero parameters.
-The input of the function `uu` is a vector with 6 components, and the result is a vector `rr` of size 3.
+The input of the function `input_vector` is a vector with 6 components, and the result is a vector `output_vector` of size 3.

 ```c++
 template<typename DataType, typename ParamVector, typename StateVector,